SJLennon/IBM-i-RPG-Free-CLP-Code/DATE_UDF/ReadMe.md

     SELECT ...
 FROM CUSTMAST WHERE DATE_YMD(DUEDATE) <= CURDATE() - 9O DAYS

- The most common formats where month-day-year (in the USA) and year-month day.
+ The most common formats where month-day-year (in the USA) and year-month-day.
 Often there was no century included.
 There was also an IBM sanctioned format, CYMD, where the C was a 1-digit century, with 0 meaning 19, and 1 meaning 20.

 ## Development